ethereum/guide/mining.md

  ```
  Finally the `--no-precompute` argument requests that the ethminers don't create the [DAG](https://github.com/ethereum/wiki/wiki/Ethash-DAG) of the next epoch ahead of time.

+## Benchmarking

+Mining power tends to scale with memory bandwidth.
+Our implementation is written in OpenCL, which is typically supported better by AMD GPUs over NVidia.
+Empirical evidence confirms that AMD GPUs offer a better mining performance in terms of price than their NVidia counterparts.
+R9 290x regularly tops benchmarks.

+## Questions

+### What is mining?

+Mining is a common term for securing the Ethereum network and validating new transactions in exchange for a small payment.
+Anyone can mine, though it really helps if you can a good GPU.
+How often you're paid out depends on who else is mining and how much mining power (read: computation power) your hardware has.

+### What mining algorithm do you use?

+We use a custom-made algorithm named Ethash, a combination of the Hashimoto and Dagger algorithms, designed by Tim Hughes, Vitalik Buterin and Matthew Wampler-Doty.
+It is memory-bandwidth-hard making is an excellent candidate for GPU mining but a bad candidate for custom hardware.
+We plan on switching to a proof-of-stake algorithm inover the course of the next 9 months with the Serenity release of Ethereum.

+### What hardware do I need to mine?

+Because the algorithm is memory hard, you'll need 2GB of RAM per GPU with which you wish to mine, at least for the forseeable future.
+(The dataset starts at 1GB and grows every few days, so you might be able to get away with 1.5GB for the first few months, if such graphics cards exist.)

+### What about ASICs?

+ASICs and FPGAs is be strongly discouraged by being rendered financially inefficient, which was confirmed in an independent audit.
+Don't expect to see them on the market, and if you do, proceed with extreme caution.